-SECTION 5.
+SECTION 4.
 STATUTORY APPORTIONMENT OF ESTATE TAXES.

-2 (a) Except as otherwise provided in this [Act,] an estate tax is apportioned among 3 the persons interested in the gross estate in the proportion that the value of the interest in property 4 received by each person interested in the gross estate bears to the total value of the gross estate.
-5 (b) Unless other assets of the gross estate to which taxes are apportioned by this [Act] 6 are insufficient to satisfy the decedent's liability for estate tax, none of that tax is apportioned to the 7 recipient of any disposition of property having a value of \$10,000 or less.
-If the other assets of the 8 gross estate are insufficient, the shortfall is apportioned to the recipients of dispositions of property 9 having a value of \$10,000 or less in proportion to their respective values.
-In this subsection, a 10 "disposition" of property means any passage of property that is included in the decedent's gross 11 estate, whether the passage took place before or after the decedent's death and whether or not the 12 property is subject to probate.
-13 14 15 16 17 18 19 20 [COMMENT: No estate tax shall be apportioned to the recipient of a disposition of property having a value of \$10,000 or less unless the other assets of the gross estate, to which taxes are apportioned by this Act, are insufficient to pay all of the estate tax.
+- (a) Except as otherwise provided in this [Act,] an estate tax is apportioned to each person who receives a property interest in the proportion that the value of that property interest bears to the total value of the apportionable estate. - (b) None of the tax is apportioned to the recipient of any property having a value of \$10,000 or less except to the extent that the apportionable estate is insufficient to satisfy the tax.

+1 [Comment --- ----------

+No estate tax shall be apportioned to the recipient of a disposition of property having a value of \$10,000 or less unless the assets of the apportionable estate are insufficient to pay all of the estate tax.
+To the extent that assets of the apportionable estate are not available to the decedent's personal representative because of legal restrictions or obstacles making collection impractical, that amount will not be included in determining whether the assets of the apportionable estate are sufficient.

 This provision applies to both non-probate and probate dispositions.
 So, if a joint bank account of less than \$10,000 passes to the surviving joint owner, no tax will be apportioned to that joint owner.
-Similarly, if the proceeds of a life insurance policy that are payable to a beneficiary do not exceed \$10,000, no estate tax will be apportioned to that beneficiary; and no estate tax will be apportioned to the beneficiary of a testamentary pecuniary devise of \$10,000 or less.]
-21 (c) A state inheritance tax that is imposed on the receipt of an interest in property is 22 charged to the person receiving that interest.
-23 24 25 26 [COMMENT: While only a few states currently have an inheritance tax, as contrasted to an estate tax, this provision has been included in the Act to deal with the possibility that a number of states may reintroduce an inheritance tax if the federal estate tax is eliminated or substantially reduced.
-State estate taxes typically are based on the federal estate tax, and so the elimination or reduction of the latter would have a significant impact on the revenue collections of the State.]
+Similarly, if the proceeds of a life insurance policy that are payable to a beneficiary do not exceed \$10,000, no estate tax will be apportioned to that beneficiary; and no estate tax will be apportioned to the beneficiary of a testamentary pecuniary devise of \$10,000 or less.
+As noted in the Comment to Section 2(1) of this Act, property to which this Subsection (b) applies is not included in the decedent's apportionable estate even if the recipients of that property are required to pay some of the estate tax because the assets of the apportionable estate are insufficient.]

-2 (d) A federal or state generation-skipping transfer tax that is incurred on a direct 3 skip is charged to the transfer to which that tax is applied.
-If there is more than one transferee, the 4 tax is apportioned among them in proportion to the values of their respective interests.
+(c) A generation-skipping transfer tax that is incurred on a direct skip is charged to the property that constitutes the transfer.
+To the extent that there are legal restrictions or obstacles making collection from that property impractical, the shortfall is apportioned among the transferees of that property in proportion to the values of their respective interests in that property.